SimpleITK/CommentSpellCheck/README.md

 and Java (.java).
 Note that reStructuredText files are treated as standard text.
 Consequentially, all markup keywords that are not actual words will need to be added to the additional/exception dictionary.

+## Dictionary notes

+By default, on Linux and Mac systems, pyenchant uses [GNU aspell](http://aspell.net/) as the underlying dictionary.
+The spell checking is case sensitive.
+While aspell allows arbitrary characters in a dictionary word, CSC may split up a word by non-alphanumeric characters.
+This split can occur if the word itself is not found in the dictionary.

+If a dictionary word has non-alphanumeric characters, CSC prints a warning.